 Why Timing is So Important for Social Media Marketing

-Of course, if you post content on social media, you want as many people as possible to see it and ideally take you up on the call-to-action (CTA).
-That's why it’s important to post your content when your target audience is on that specific social platform.
+If you post content on social media, you want as many people as possible to see it–and ideally, click on a call-to-action (CTA).
+That's why posting content when your agency or client’s target audience is on that specific social platform is crucial.

-Moreover, social networks are governed by algorithms that prioritize engagement, so content that immediately gets attention and engagement is usually shown to more users.
-In other words, accounts that consistently have a high engagement rate tend to receive an additional algorithmic boost to their posts.
+Social networks are governed by algorithms that prioritize engagement, so content that immediately gets attention is usually shown to more users.
+In other words, accounts with a high engagement rate tend to receive an additional algorithmic boost to their posts.

-This means that posting at the right time of day and week may not only help to increase the reach of that particular piece of content, but also the reach of your profile as a whole.
+This means that posting at the right time of day and week may help increase the reach of that particular piece of content and maximize the effectiveness of your social media management.

-When you consider these three things, it becomes clear that social media posting times should be seen as an important part of your marketing strategy.
+When you consider these three things, it becomes clear that determining the best posting times should be factored into your agency or client’s overall social media strategy.